degville/snap-docs/docs/how-to-guides/work-with-snaps/apps-and-aliases.md

 The same review process also ensures that any default commands exposed by a snap are either named after the snap or, when different, reviewed to ensure the alias is relevant within the context of the application.
 This helps maintain a sane shared namespace for everyone.

-If you want an alias enabled for your snap, please open a small forum topic [in the store requests category](https://forum.snapcraft.io/c/store-requests) with the details.
+If you want an alias enabled for your snap, please open a forum topic [in the store requests forum category](https://forum.snapcraft.io/c/store-requests) with the details.

 ## Manual aliases